Beckett Sennecke

-Beckett Flynn Sennecke (born January 28, 2006) is a Canadian professional ice hockey player who is a right wing for the Anaheim Ducks of the National Hockey League (NHL).
+Beckett Flynn Sennecke (born January 28, 2006) is a Canadian professional ice hockey player who is a right winger for the Anaheim Ducks of the National Hockey League (NHL).
 He was drafted third overall by the Ducks in the 2024 NHL entry draft.

 Playing career

+Junior

-Sennecke played for the Toronto Marlboros of the Greater Toronto Hockey League (GTHL) at the U14 and U16 levels, where he played alongside fellow NHL player Sam Dickinson.
+Sennecke played for the Toronto Marlboros of the Greater Toronto Hockey League (GTHL) at the U14 and U16 levels.
+He played as a Center for the Marlboros (fellow NHL player Sam Dickinson was his winger) before transitioning to winger at the OHL level.
 He played at the U14 level during the 2019–20 season and at the U16 level during the 2021–22 season, where he scored 35 goals for 80 points in 45 games.

 At the 2022 Ontario Hockey League (OHL) draft, Sennecke was selected eighth overall by the Oshawa Generals.
 He scored his first OHL goal in the first game of the 2022–23 season, a 2–1 victory over the Barrie Colts on September 29, 2022.

 In the 2023–24 season, Sennecke ranked third on the Generals with 27 goals and 68 points in 63 games, and led the team with 207 shots and seven game-winning goals.
 In the playoffs, he added 10 goals and 22 points as the Generals made a run to the OHL finals.
 He did not play in the finals, however, due to an injury sustained in game six of the conference finals against the North Bay Battalion.

 Over the course of the season, Sennecke was one of the biggest risers in rankings for the 2024 NHL entry draft.
-Initially seen as a late first-round pick, the consensus by May among public scouts and analysts was that he would be taken in the top 20, with some viewing him among the top 10 eligible players.
+Initially seen as a late first-round pick, the consensus by fans, scouts, and analysts was that he would be taken in the top 20, with some viewing him among the top 10 eligible players.
 His rise was partly due to a growth spurt that saw him grow 5 in in two years from as an OHL rookie to nearly in June 2024.
-He would ultimately be taken third overall by the Anaheim Ducks, higher than expected by several analysts.
+He would ultimately be taken third overall by the Anaheim Ducks.
 Aware that he was not viewed as a top-tier prospect in the draft class and not having talked with the Ducks organization since the draft combine three weeks earlier, Sennecke was visibly shocked at the pick.
 He signed an entry-level contract with the Ducks on July 5.

 On September 5, 2024, Sennecke suffered a fractured foot during off-season training and was expected to miss six to eight weeks.
 Soon after his return to the Generals, he was named the OHL player of the month for December, having recorded 9 goals and 13 assists in eight games in that span.
 He ultimately finished the 2024–25 season with 36 goals and 50 assists in 56 games, and was named an OHL Third Team All-Star.
-Sennecke then led the Generals on a deep run to the OHL Finals.
+Sennecke then led the Generals on a deep run to the OHL finals.
 They were ultimately defeated by the London Knights, ending their postseason.
 Sennecke had 14 goals and 18 assists in 18 playoff games.